s-expressionists/Eclector/README.md

 ## Introduction ##

-The eclector systems provides a portable implementation of a reader following the Common Lisp specification.
+The `eclector` system provides a portable implementation of a reader following the Common Lisp specification.

 ## Tutorial ##